 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Puerperal pyrexia is defined as the presence of a fever in a woman, within six weeks of giving birth, which is greater than or equal to 38°C.
+Puerperal pyrexia is defined as the presence of a fever, which is greater than or equal to 38°C, in a woman within six weeks of her having given birth.

 Specific causes of puerperal pyrexia may include:

 - Rigors from pyelonephritis.

 - 95% caused by Escherichia coli, Proteus spp. and Klebsiella spp.

 - May be caused by E. coli, other anaerobes, Group A streptococcus (GAS) (also known as Streptococcus pyogenes), Staphylococcus spp. and Clostridium welchii (rare, but serious).